UKCloud/documentation/articles/vmware/vmw-ref-managing-portal-api.md

 ---
 title: Managing your UKCloud for VMware environment using the UKCloud Portal API
-description: Explains how changes to the platform architecture affect how you use the Portal API when working with solutions that span multiple regions
+description: Explains how the UKCloud platform architecture affect how you use the Portal API when working with solutions that span multiple regions
 services: vmware
 author: shighmoor
 reviewer: jpaddock